rodneyshupe/Cookbook/Recipes/Baking/Breads/SimpleNaanBread.rst

 Directions
 ----------

-1. Combine yeast, water and sugar - give a quick mix and set aside until foamy, about 10 minutes.
-(If using instant yeast just add these ingredients to flour in step 2)
+1. Combine yeast, water and sugar; give a quick mix and set aside until foamy, about 10 minutes.
+(If using instant yeast, just add these ingredients to flour in step 2.)
-2. Add to flour, yogurt, oil & salt in a mixer - and using dough hook mix about 10 minutes or until smooth and pulled away from the sides and in a ball
+2. Add to flour, yogurt, oil and salt in a mixer, then using the dough hook mix about 10 minutes or until smooth and pulled away from the sides and in a ball.
-3. Put into a lightly oil bowl, cover with a damp towel and set aside in a warm place for 60 minutes
+3. Put into a lightly oiled bowl, cover with a damp towel, and set aside in a warm place for 60 minutes.
-4. Put on a floured surface and roll into an even log - cut into 8 pieces, then turn each into a round ball
+4. Put on a floured surface and roll into an even log; cut into 8 pieces, then turn each into a round ball.
-5. Flatten with a rolling pin into a 6-8 inch circle, and cook in a medium hot, lightly oiled pan a couple minutes a side until bubbly
+5. Flatten with a rolling pin into a 6-8 inch circle, then cook in a medium-hot, lightly oiled pan until bubbly, a couple minutes a side.
-6. Remove and brush with garlic butter if using
+6. Remove and brush with garlic butter if using.